GnomeMan4201/Lune/README.md

   Designed for Kali and kin, it operates where truth is fluid, and visibility is just another vector to exploit.
 </p>

+<p align="center"><i>
-<p align="center"><i>🧨 Note: Spicy by design—this copy doesn’t brief well in boardrooms, but it hits different in war rooms and late-night ops chats.</i></p>
+Note: Spicy by design—this copy doesn’t brief well in boardrooms, but it hits different in war rooms and late-night ops chats.</i></p>

 <hr>

-<h2 align="center">Philosophy</h2>
+<h2 align="center">PHILOSPY</h2>

 <p align="center">
 Most decoy and misdirection frameworks are designed for defense—to confuse attackers or distract from real assets.<br>
 LUNE flips the model.
-This framework is built for offensive operators who run deception as a weapon—flooding environments with crafted noise, fake shells, forged events, and manipulated telemetry.<br><br>
+This framework is built for offensive operators who run deception as a weapon flooding environments with crafted noise, fake shells, forged events, and manipulated telemetry.<br><br>
 LUNE is what you reach for when subtlety is no longer the goal—when it’s time to go in loud and dirty.<br>
-Think of it as offensive misdirection at scale—a psychological smokescreen that disorients defenders while the operator sees through the chaos like Riddick in the dark.<br>
+Think of it as offensive misdirection at scale a psychological smokescreen that disorients defenders while the operator sees through the chaos like Riddick in the dark.<br>
 You're not just hiding.
 You're weaponizing confusion.
 </p>

 <hr>

-<h2 align="center">Features</h2>
+<h2 align="center">FEATURES</h2>

 <p align="center">
   Modular deception and implant ecosystem<br>